-Short-term work visas are available to certain people doing specialized work, including the O visa for outstanding workers in the sciences, arts, athletics, education, or business.
-(This comes from the Immigration and Nationality Act at I.N.A. § 101(a) (15)(O); 8 U.S.C. § 1101(a)(15)(O), or the Code of Federal Regulations at 8 C.F.R. § 214.2(o)(1)(ii)(A)(1).)
+Short-term employment visas are available to certain foreign-born people doing specialized work in the U.S., including the O-1 visa for outstanding workers in the sciences, arts, athletics, education, or business.
+(See the Immigration and Nationality Act at I.N.A. § 101(a) (15)(O); 8 U.S.C. § 1101(a)(15)(O), or the Code of Federal Regulations at 8 C.F.R. § 214.2(o)(1)(ii)(A)(1).)

-O-1 visas are available to people who have not only a job offer in the U.S., but proven extraordinary ability in the sciences, arts, education, business, or athletics.
+O-1 visas are available to people who have not only a job offer in the U.S., but have proven extraordinary ability in the sciences, arts, education, business, or athletics.
 What does it mean to be considered a person of extraordinary ability?
 See below for the details.

 In addition, the person must be coming to the U.S. work or perform at an event or a series of events in the area of extraordinary ability.
 The term "event" is interpreted liberally outside the fields of athletics and arts and can include, for example, an ongoing research project for a private company.